glensc/nagios-plugin-check_raid/ISSUE_TEMPLATE.md

 information, your problem can not be debugged and and issue will be closed.
 However, issue can be reopened if you later provide the information.

+Please provide output of all commands, even if you think it's irrelevant.

 For more information about reporting issues, see https://github.com/glensc/nagios-plugin-check_raid#reporting-bugs